 8) No control group used: Why would anyone even waste their time doing a study like this?

-In medical and psychology studies, participants should not be aware of whether they're in the control group.
-Otherwise their expectations will muddle the outcomes.
+In medical and psychology studies, participants should not be aware of whether they're in the experimental group or the comparison group (often called a "control").
+Otherwise, their expectations can muddle the outcomes.
 And, if at all possible, the researchers who interact with the participants should also be unaware of who is in the control group.
 Studies should be performed under these double-blind conditions unless there is some really good reason that it cannot be done that way.

 11) Unreplicable results: If one lab discovers something once, it's sort of interesting.
 However, that lab could have some random result or — rarely, but possibly — be filled with liars.
 If someone else can replicate it, then it becomes far more real.